fagan2888/ffiec_cdr_call_reports_downloader/README.md

 and, together with Chrome and ChromeDriver, I was good to go.

+## Read this before using this program

+If you want to use the Python program in this repository, you should be aware of some things.

+First, check out my [license](./LICENSE).

+Second, you may want to use a webdriver for a browser that is not Chrome.
+In such case, check out the [instructions provided by Selenium (for Python)](https://selenium-python.readthedocs.io/installation.html#drivers).

+Third, executing my code "as is" may download a large amount of data and may get your (automated) browser stuck for some time.

+Finally, while this program automates a browser and executes instructions that a human may otherwise perform manually, this program has not been explicitly approved by the FFIEC.
+This means that it may violate the fine prints at the end of the [webpage in question](https://cdr.ffiec.gov/public/PWS/DownloadBulkData.aspx) and that I report here verbatim.
+> This is a protected U.S. Government web site.
+To intentionally cause damage to it or to any FFIEC or agency electronic facility or data through the knowing transmission of any program, information, code, or command is unlawful.
+This system and related equipment are subject to monitoring.
+Information regarding users may be obtained and disclosed to authorized personnel, including law enforcement authorities, for official purposes.
+Access to or use of this web site constitutes consent to these terms.

 ## Resources

 These should be helpful in case you want to understand my code (I might have used some of these myself...)